forwardemail/forwardemail.net/app/views/press/index.md

 Forward Email is the only 100% open-source email hosting service focused on security and privacy.
 Learn more about our history on [our About page](/about).

-Our service was founded in 2017 and powers email for over 500,000 domains – including notable users such as [The U.S. Naval Academy](/blog/docs/federal-government-email-service-section-889-compliant), [Canonical/Ubuntu](/blog/docs/canonical-ubuntu-email-enterprise-case-study), Netflix, [The Linux Foundation](/blog/docs/linux-foundation-email-enterprise-case-study), [several universities](/blog/docs/alumni-email-forwarding-university-case-study) and governments, and more.
+Our service was founded in 2017 and powers email for over 500,000 domains – including notable users such as [The U.S. Naval Academy](/blog/docs/federal-government-email-service-section-889-compliant), [Canonical/Ubuntu](/blog/docs/canonical-ubuntu-email-enterprise-case-study), Netflix Games, [The Linux Foundation](/blog/docs/linux-foundation-email-enterprise-case-study), [several universities](/blog/docs/alumni-email-forwarding-university-case-study) and governments, and more.

 Our goal is to be the enterprise-grade email and security infrastructure platform – and we adhere to [several principles](https://forwardemail.net/blog/docs/best-quantum-safe-encrypted-email-service#principles).